kriszyp/xstyle/README.md

 example above to use the standard 'transition' without prefixing if available:

 	.content {
-		transition =? prefix: color 0.5s;
+		transition=?prefix: color 0.5s;
 	}

 However, shimming is only the beginning of what we can do with xstyle...

 ## Variables

-The first key functionality in xstyle is variables.
-Variables can be assigned and used elsewhere in CSS stylesheets.
+Properties can be used as variables that can be referenced from other properties in CSS stylesheets.
 For many, this concept may be very familiar from CSS preprocessors, and the recent addition in modern browsers according to the W3C specification.
-Xstyle goes well beyond just value-replacement, but we will start with the basics.
-First to create a variable, we use the '=' operator to assign a value to a variable.
+To create a variable property, we define our property by assigning it 'var'.
 For example, we could create a variable:

-	highlightColor = blue;
+	highlightColor=var: blue;

 To reference the variable and use the value in another property, xstyle uses the standard W3C syntax, referencing the variable with a var(variable-name) syntax: